 Samegypt Tours | Trips | Egypt Holiday | Egypt Excursions Wednesday 6th November 2019

-To the north of the Roman fortress stands the ancient Monastery (deir) known as Deir Abu Seifein, so called because its largest church is dedicated to Saint Mercuruis.
-The word Abu Seifein means father of the swords and according to tradition, the warrior Saint Mercuruis possessed another sword given to him by an angel; this he used in a battle against the Barbarians.
+To the north of the Roman fortress stands the ancient Monastery (Deir) known as Deir Abu Seifein, so-called because its largest church is dedicated to Saint Mercurius.
+The word Abu Seifein means father of the swords and according to tradition, the warrior Saint Mercurius possessed another sword given to him by an angel; this he used in a battle against the Barbarians.

-Mercuruis belonged to a noble family and was an officer in the Roman Army.
+Mercurius belonged to a noble family and was an officer in the Roman Army.
 He suffered martyrdom in A.D.
-362 during the reign of the Emperor Julian.
-This saint is usually represented on horseback in the uniform of a Roman legionary with two swords in his hands and tramping the Emperor Julian beneath his horse's hooves.
+362 during the reign of Emperor Julian.
+This saint is usually represented on horseback in the uniform of a Roman legionary with two swords in his hands and tramping Emperor Julian beneath his horse's hooves.